arsal7477/CS_351_AI_Lab_2022115/Lab 2/AI_Lab_2.md

     return grid
 ```
+Remaining code is almost the same as the Tresure Hunt game
 ```python
 # Heuristic function: Calculates the straight-line (Euclidean) distance between the current node and the goal
 def heuristic(a, b):